PlaidCloud/website/content/en/docs/reference/using-api/health-checks.md

     [+]poststarthook/apiservice-openapi-controller ok
     healthz check passed

-The Kubernetes API server also supports to exclude specific checks.
+The PlaidCloud API server also supports to exclude specific checks.
 The query parameters can also be combined like in this example:

 ```shell